Curstantine/osu_helper_script/README.md

 Out of the box, this tool allows you to:

-1. Check for updates to the latest locally available version of osu!
+1. Install, update and remove a specific version of osu!
-2. Download and "install" a specific version of osu!
+2. Automatically create and update desktop entries.

 ## Installation